-Wine & Chocolate Festival, typically held in early February, and Whiskey Warm Up, typically held in March, are currently causing varying degrees of mourning amongst fans who make the trip to Estes Park every year to take part in the revelry — and enjoy Estes Park in the winter.
-As we wait to see when these favorites may occur, our team is taking matters into our own hands.
+Postponed events (due to COVID) are causing varying degrees of mourning amongst fans who make the trip to Estes Park every year to take part in the revelry of their favorites.
+As we wait to see when they may occur, our team is taking matters into our own hands.
 Here’s what we’re doing to stave off our need for these timeless events, and how you can, too.

 Wine & Chocolate Festival

 Snowy Peaks Winery offers their own handcrafted wine made from Colorado grapes, on site, as well as wine from Colorado’s best boutique wineries.
 They also sell chocolate.
-Schedule a tasting to find your new favorite and purchase some chocolate to go with it to recreate this popular festival.
+Schedule a tasting to find your new favorite and purchase some chocolate to go with it (or if you don’t like chocolate, stop by a local sweet shop beforehand) to re-create this popular festival.

 Whiskey Warm Up

 Elkins Distilling Co. distills and bottles their whisky in Estes Park using water from the nearby Rocky Mountains.
-Aside from an impressive array of whiskies to sample, Elkins offers cocktails—save some room, you need to try at least one.
-This event is usually held outside, so bring your warmest layers and bundle up: Elkins has a patio with incredible views.
+Aside from an impressive array of whiskies to sample, Elkins offers excellent cocktails—save some room, you need to try at least one.
+This event is usually held outside.
+Re-create this event on the Elkins patio; it has incredible views.

-Admittedly, a big part of the event experience is being around our fellow humans, which is a bit more difficult to recreate.
+Admittedly, a big part of the event experience is being around our fellow humans, which is a bit more difficult to re-create.
 But hey, we’re flexible, right?
 It’s COVID—flexibility is the name of the game.
-Round up your quarantine pod or close family and get them to Estes this winter to recreate your much-missed event.

-Here’s an Estes Park playlist to play in the background of your in-room tasting and Estes Park bingo to play between sips.
-For quieter moments, make sure to pick up a book from our Estes Park required reading list or test your Estes trivia with this crossword.
+Here’s an Estes Park playlist to mix in with That Damn Sasquatch and Estes Park bingo and trivia to play between activities.
+For quieter moments, make sure to pick up a book from our Estes Park required reading list or test your knowledge of Estes with this crossword.

 Be sure to check out our events calendar.
-Local businesses are starting to schedule smaller-scale events like live music and trivia, as restrictions allow, and are another great way to fill out your trip.
+Local businesses are starting to schedule smaller-scale events like live music and trivia, as restrictions allow.

-And finally, an insider tip: Rocky Mountain National Park has been quite busy on the weekends, lately, so if your trip involves time in the national park, we recommend a mid-week stay or an early start.
+Insider tip: Rocky Mountain National Park has been quite busy on the weekends, lately, so if your trip involves time in the national park, we recommend an early start, or better: a mid-week stay.